MesecevaKci/deepRL_banana_navigation/report.md

 ### Future improvements

 As discussed above, there are multiple improvements to the DQN proposed.
-In this project only yhe doubleDQn was tested, leaving the space for including in the future the Prioritized Replay Experience or Dueling DQN.
+In this project only the basic DQN and doubleDQN were tested, leaving the space for implenting the Prioritized Replay Experience or Dueling DQN in the future.
 Moreover, in this work a tuning only a few parameters was tested.
 In the future one should carru out a more systematic exploration of the various hyperparameters.